huggingface/text-embeddings-inference/README.md

           [env: MAX_BATCH_REQUESTS=]

       --max-client-batch-size <MAX_CLIENT_BATCH_SIZE>
-          Control the maximum number of inputs that a client can send
+          Control the maximum number of inputs that a client can send in a single request

           [env: MAX_CLIENT_BATCH_SIZE=]
           [default: 32]